 - Simple handle release for height adjustment and vertical storage

-- We’d prefer a little slower speed on the low end for cutting tall, thick areas
+- We’d like to have a little bit slower speed on the low end when cutting thick patches

 Get a Grip

-Starting at the top, this is the same control system and handle design that the current 21” model uses.
+Starting at the top, this is the same control system and handle design that the 21” model uses, including the new Turbo button.
 The handles dip away from the center at a comfortable angle and the foam grip adds to your hands’ comfort level.

 There’s an LED level indicator for the two battery ports that light up if you hit the power button, self-propel bar, or blade bar.